annanotaro/Data_EEG_Brainhack/README.md

-# I Know What You Will Do: Forecasting Motor Behaviour from EEG Time Series
+# WAY-EEG-GAL Utilities --- Brainhack Rome 2025

-Tools and scripts to convert WAY-EEG-GAL EEG recordings into ML-ready tensors and event-aligned sequences for forecasting motor behaviour.
+This repository contains tools and scripts to convert EEG recordings from the WAY-EEG-GAL dataset ([Luciw et al., 2014](https://www.nature.com/articles/sdata201447)) into machine learning-ready tensors that contain event-aligned EEG sequences.
+The resulting dataset was used to forecast motor behaviour at [Brainhack Rome 2025](https://brainhackrome.github.io/) (project repository [here](https://github.com/matteo-d-m/brainhack-rome-forecasting)) and in related follow-ups.
-Goal: forecast upcoming motor behaviour from EEG time series.

 ## Dataset
-We use the publicly available [WAY-EEG-GAL dataset](https://www.nature.com/articles/sdata201447) described in the paper:  **Luciw, M., Jarocka, E., & Edin, B. (2014).**
-Open source dataset with 32-channel EEG recorded while 12 participants performed 3,936 grasp-and-lift trials with unpredictable changes in weight and surface friction.
-Event times (e.g. LEDOn/LEDOff, contacts, lift-off) are provided per trial.
-EEG target sampling rate is 500 Hz.
+We use the publicly available [WAY-EEG-GAL dataset](https://figshare.com/collections/WAY_EEG_GAL_Multi_channel_EEG_Recordings_During_3_936_Grasp_and_Lift_Trials_with_Varying_Weight_and_Friction/988376) described in [Luciw et al., 2014](https://www.nature.com/articles/sdata201447).
+This is an open source dataset containing 32-channels EEG recordings from 12 participants performing 3936 grasp-and-lift trials under unpredictable changes of object weight and surface friction.
+The EEG sampling rate is 500 Hz.

-Why make it ML-friendly: the release is MATLAB-centric and multi-modal.
-We standardize EEG into neural component matrices and simple, event-locked windows that match deep-learning input conventions.
+The original dataset is MATLAB-centric and multi-modal, including both EEG and non-EEG (e.g., EMG) files.
+The code in this repository standardises the EEG files into neural component matrices and simple, event-locked windows that match deep learning input conventions and can be easily used with common Python libraries.

-Download links are listed in the WAY-EEG-GAL data descriptor (figshare archive, CC BY 4.0).

-## Conversion from MATLAB to JSON
+### Conversion from MATLAB to JSON

-The original WAY-EEG-GAL data are provided as MATLAB .mat files.
-To make them easier to handle in Python, we converted them into structured JSON:
+The original WAY-EEG-GAL dataset consists of MATLAB `.mat` files.
+To make them easier to handle in Python, we converted those files into two classes of JSON files

-1. **Session files** (HS_P*_S*.mat, WS_P*_S*.mat) → JSON with EEG, EMG, KIN, ENV, MISC sections, each containing signals, channel names, and sampling rates.
+1. **Session files:** JSON files with EEG, EMG, KIN, ENV, and MISC sections --- each one containing signals, channel names, and sampling rates.
+These files correspond to `{HS_P*_S*, WS_P*_S*}.`mat files in the original dataset
-2. **Marker files** (P*_AllLifts.mat) → JSON with columns and data tables storing event information.
+2. **Marker files:** JSON files with columns and data tables storing event information.
+These files correspond to `P*_AllLifts.mat` in the original dataset

-This keeps the original sampling rates and provides a consistent, ML-friendly format for downstream preprocessing.
+This keeps the original sampling rates and provides a consistent, machine learning-friendly format for downstream preprocessing.

-## Preprocessing
+## Data Preprocessing
-1. ### Band-pass filtering and channel selection
+### 1. Band-pass filtering and channel selection

-The first step is handled by bandpass_filter.py.
-Here we start from the original per-series JSON files (HS_P*_S*.json) that contain the EEG recordings.
-From these, only the 14 fronto-central channels are retained, as they are most relevant for motor behaviour prediction.
-A zero-phase Butterworth band-pass filter (0.5–40 Hz) is then applied to remove slow drifts and high-frequency noise while preserving the EEG signal of interest.
-The output of this stage is a processed JSON file (HS_P*_S*_processed.json) that contains the cleaned EEG data stored under EEG.filtered_data.
+The first preprocessing step is handled by `bandpass_filter.py`.
+Starting from the original per-series JSON files ({HS_P*_S*.json}) that contain the EEG recordings, the code retains 14 fronto-central EEG channels of interest and filters the corresponding signals with a zero-phase Butterworth band-pass filter (0.5–40 Hz) to remove slow drifts and high-frequency noise.
+The output of this stage is a processed JSON file (`HS_P*_S*_processed.json`) that contains the cleaned EEG data, stored in the `EEG.filtered_data` field.

-2. ### ICA and ICLabel for neural components
+### 2. ICA and ICLabel for neural components

-The second step is performed by ica.py.
-It takes the processed JSON from the previous stage as input.
-The script constructs an MNE Raw object, assigns the standard 10–20 montage, and applies an average reference.
-An Independent Component Analysis (ICA) is then fitted to decompose the EEG into statistically independent sources.
-These components are automatically classified using ICLabel, which identifies whether they correspond to brain activity, eye movements, muscle noise, or other artifacts.
-Only the components labeled as “brain” are kept, and the resulting neural component matrix is saved as a NumPy array (data/HS_P1_S{run}_eeg.npy), with dimensions (components × time).
+The second preprocessing step is performed by `ica.py`.
+Starting from the JSON file produced by `bandpass_filter.py`, the code in `ica.py` constructs an MNE Raw object, assigns the standard 10–20 montage, and applies an average reference.
+Subsequently, it fits an Independent Component Analysis (ICA) model to decompose the EEG into statistically independent components.
+The resulting components are automatically classified using the ICLabel classifier ([Pion-Tonachini et al., 2019](https://www.sciencedirect.com/science/article/pii/S1053811919304185)), which labels as either brain, ocular, muscular, or other.
+Only the components labelled as `brain` are kept, and the resulting neural components matrix is saved as a NumPy array ({data/HS_P1_S{run}_eeg.npy}) of dimension `(components × time)`.

-3. ### Event-aligned sequence extraction
+### 3. Event-aligned sequence extraction

-The final step is implemented in sequences.py.
-This script combines the neural component matrices with the event marker file (P1_AllLifts.json), which contains trial information and event times such as StartTime/LEDOn.
+The third (and last) preprocessing step is implemented in `sequences.py`.
+This script combines the neural component matrices with the event marker file (`P1_AllLifts.json`), which contains trial information and event times such as `StartTime/LEDOn`.
 For each trial, the script extracts two windows: a past window of 1000 samples (≈2 seconds) before LEDOn and a future window of 1500 samples (≈3 seconds) after LEDOn, assuming a 500 Hz sampling rate.
 These pairs of past and future segments are collected across trials and stored as a Python list of tuples.
-The final dataset is saved as train_sequences.pkl, which contains all the (past, future) arrays needed to train forecasting model.
+The final dataset is saved as `train_sequences.pkl`, which contains all the (past, future) arrays needed to train a forecasting model.

 ### Assumptions and notes

-Sampling rate: 500 Hz for EEG (as in the data descriptor).
-Adjust in sequences.py if your conversion differs.
+- Sampling rate: 500 Hz for EEG (as in the data descriptor).
+Adjust in `sequences.py` if needed.

-Event alignment: windows are centered on LEDOn as defined in the dataset (StartTime, LEDOn columns).
+- Event alignment: windows are centered on LEDOn as defined in the original dataset (`StartTime, LEDOn` columns)

-Scope: this repo processes EEG only; other modalities (EMG, kinematics, forces) are present in the dataset but not used here.
+- Scope: the code in this repo processes EEG data only.
+Other data (EMG, kinematics, forces) are present in the dataset but not used here

 ## Citing WAY-EEG-GAL

-If you use this repo or derived data, please cite the data descriptor:
+If you use WAY-EEG-GAL data, please cite the data descriptor:
 Luciw, Jarocka & Edin (2014).
 Multi-channel EEG recordings during 3,936 grasp and lift trials with varying weight and friction.
 Scientific Data 1:140047.

-The dataset is released under Creative Commons Attribution 4.0 (CC BY 4.0).
+The WAY-EEG-GAL dataset is released under a Creative Commons Attribution 4.0 license ([CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/deed.en)).

 ## Acknowledgements

-This work grew out of the Brainhack project “I Know What You Will Do: Forecasting Motor Behaviour from EEG Time Series.”
+This work grew out of the Brainhack project [I Know What You Will Do: Forecasting Motor Behaviour from EEG Time Series](https://github.com/matteo-d-m/brainhack-rome-forecasting).
 We thank the WAY-EEG-GAL authors and the WAY project for making the data and utilities publicly available.